State Scientific and Technical Library of Ukraine: Scientific Activities

+Research Projects

+The State Scientific and Technical Library of Ukraine holds an important position in the digitization and advancement of the national research infrastructure.
+The library has undertaken a number of projects in this endeavor.
+Among successful projects are:

 Open Ukrainian Citation Index (OUCI) is a search engine and a citation database based on publication metadata from Crossref members.
 OUCI is intended to simplify the search of scientific publications, to attract the editors’ attention to the problem of completeness and quality of the metadata of Ukrainian scholarly publications, and will allow bibliometricians to freely study the relations between authors and documents from various disciplines, in particular in the field of social sciences and humanities.
 This project is aimed at supporting the Initiative for Open Citations.